avasqueze/lambda-kappa-architecture/README.md

 ### Conclusion

-All in all there is still no "winner" between kappa and lambda.
-Even though the implementation needs more time for lambda, lambda can be still useful.
+All in all there is still no "winner" between kappa and lambda (That was expected).
+Even though the implementation needs more time for lambda, lambda can still be useful.

 (**Opinion**)